 Grace UCC has partnered with seven other area churches as volunteers at Mary Martha's Thrift Store in Wentzville.
 Please join us if you have a few hours to share.
 We staff the store three or four days a week, every eight weeks.
 Please join us for this wonderful opportunity to help.
 For details, please contact our office, send us an email or reach out over instagram or this website.

-Our brown bag lunch and Bible study is starting up again!
-Please join Pastor Jim at noon on the last Thursday of each month, for conversation, Bible study, and an opportunity to meet new people.
+Please join Pastor Jim along with a group of members and friends at noon on the last Thursday of each month, for fellowship, conversation, Bible study, along with your brown bag lunch.
+This is a wonderful opportunity to meet new people and share in our faith.
 We'd love to see you there!

 Social Justice is defined as equal rights, opportunities and treatment for all, regardless of race, economic status, or identity.
 Social justice also calls for people to address inequities in political, social, and economic systems.
 The Church's view is to help those within marginalized communities, support our right to vote, do what we can to support climate change, healthcare and LGBTQ+ persons.
 It's within this view that Grace UCC, as an open and affirming congregation, has formed a Social Justice team, following in the footsteps of the greater UCC church.